microsoft/DiscoFaceGAN/README.md

 1. Download the Basel Face Model.
 Due to the license agreement of Basel Face Model, you have to submit an application on its [home page](https://faces.dmi.unibas.ch/bfm/main.php?nav=1-2&id=downloads).
 After getting the access to BFM data, download "01_MorphableModel.mat" and put it in "./renderer/BFM face model".
 2. Download the Expression Basis provided by [Guo et al.](https://github.com/Juyong/3DFace).
 You can find a link named "CoarseData" in the first row of Introduction part in their repository.
 Download and unzip the Coarse_Dataset.zip.
 Put "Exp_Pca.bin" in "./renderer/BFM face model".
+3. Install tf_mesh_renderer.
+We recommend using its [older version](https://github.com/google/tf_mesh_renderer/tree/ba27ea1798f6ee8d03ddbc52f42ab4241f9328bb) because we find its latest version unstable during our training process.
+For convenience, we provide a [pre-compiled file](https://drive.google.com/file/d/1VlPXvrvH_HYUf9ePlkvL2E93a1aK4eUg/view?usp=sharing) of the library under tensorflow 1.12.
+Download the file and put it in "./renderer".
-3. Download the [pre-trained weights](https://drive.google.com/file/d/0B5MzpY9kBtDVZ2RpVDYwWmxoSUk/edit) of Facenet, unzip it and put all files in "./training/pretrained_weights/id_net".
+4. Download the [pre-trained weights](https://drive.google.com/file/d/0B5MzpY9kBtDVZ2RpVDYwWmxoSUk/edit) of Facenet, unzip it and put all files in "./training/pretrained_weights/id_net".
-4. Download the [pre-trained weights](https://drive.google.com/file/d/176LCdUDxAj7T2awQ5knPMPawq5Q2RUWM/view?usp=sharing) of 3D face reconstruction network, unzip it and put all files in "./training/pretrained_weights/recon_net".
+5. Download the [pre-trained weights](https://drive.google.com/file/d/176LCdUDxAj7T2awQ5knPMPawq5Q2RUWM/view?usp=sharing) of 3D face reconstruction network, unzip it and put all files in "./training/pretrained_weights/recon_net".
-5. Download the [pre-trained weights](https://drive.google.com/file/d/1YkvI_B-cPNo1NhTjiEk8O8FVnVpIypNd/view?usp=sharing) of face parser, unzip it and put all files in "./training/pretrained_weights/parsing_net".
+6. Download the [pre-trained weights](https://drive.google.com/file/d/1YkvI_B-cPNo1NhTjiEk8O8FVnVpIypNd/view?usp=sharing) of face parser, unzip it and put all files in "./training/pretrained_weights/parsing_net".

 ## Data pre-processing
 1. Download [FFHQ dataset](https://github.com/NVlabs/ffhq-dataset).
 Detect 5 facial landmarks for all images.
 We recommend using [dlib](http://dlib.net/) or [MTCNN](https://github.com/ipazc/mtcnn).
 Save all images in <raw_image_path> and corresponding landmarks in <raw_lm_path>.
 Note that a image and its detected landmark file should have same name.